Kuper-Tech/sbmt-outbox/README.md

 #### Hash partitioning

-This strategy should be used when `event_key` is a string or uuid.
+This strategy should be used when the `event_key` is a string or uuid.

 ```yaml
 # config/outbox.yml